Artour64/rofiles/README.md

 ### Want to use actual dmenu instead of rofi
 add this to your config.sh:
 dmenu=dmenu

-## main menu options
- - navigate/open  select a file or directory(ends with /) from the rofi/dmenu.
-If selected is a file, xdg-open (default application).
-If it is a directory, go to that directory.
-The rofi/dmenu selection repeated in a loop that can be escaped by pressing the escape key.
- - navigate  select a directoy from the rofi/dmenu to go to that directory.
-The rofi/dmenu selection repeated in a loop that can be escaped by pressing the escape key.
- - run_sh  select a shell script with suffix .sh with execute permissions to run it.
- - xdg_open  select a file to open it with default application (xdg-open)
- - nano  select a file to open it with nano
- - gedit  select a file to open it with gedit
- - rofi_view_file  select a file to view it in rofi/dmenu
- - shell  use terminal shell.
-To go back to the program, exit the shell
- - exit  exit the program cleanly

 ## Planned Features
  - delete files